Xujiayao/BlogSource/source/_posts/11-release-discord-mc-chat.md

     - Support limiting the number of newlines for Discord messages
     - Broadcast player command execution
         - Players who execute commands can also see the commands themselves
-        - Exclude broadcasts for execution of specific commands
+        - Exclude broadcasts for execution of specific commands (support regular expression)
     - Support broadcasting messages sent using /tellraw and /say command
     - Send all console log messages to Discord
 - Discord Commands available